solution25com/listrak-shopware-6-solution25/README.md

 3. **Sync Settings**

 - Enable Listrak Browser Tracking by clicking on the toggle.
+- Enable Listrak Browser Order Tracking by clicking on the toggle.
 - Enable ongoing Customer Synchronization by clicking on the toggle.
 - Enable ongoing Order Synchronization by clicking on the toggle.